chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

   </div>
 </form>

 Open the file and drag EmojiFox to your Applications folder, as usual.
-But when you run the app, it will say it's from an unidentified developer (I don't do enough macOS development to justify the yearly USD 99 for a developer certificate).
+But when you run the app, it will say it's from an unidentified developer (I currently don't do enough macOS development to justify the yearly USD 99 for an Apple Developer Program membership that would allow me to sign it).

 ![Dialog saying EmojiFox cannot be opened because the developer cannot be verified, with no option to override](/img/2024/02/cannot-be-opened.png){: .center }